mdev588/vboard/README.md

 - Background color
 - Opacity level
 - Text color
+- Last window position and size (separately for landscape and portrait orientations)

 You can manually edit this file or use the built-in interface controls to customize the appearance.

 ### Customizing Keyboard Layout